Visiting Assistant Professor

 Paul Gould, PhD, LCSW, is a Visiting Assistant Professor in the Department of Social

 Work.
-Dr. Gould has over 20 years experience in health and human services.
+Dr. Gould has over 20 years of experience in health and human services.
 He has

 implemented multiple interventions – both school- and community-based – to address